UBC-MDS/tweepypoll/README.md

 `tweepypoll` is a Python package that allows users to extract and visualize poll data (poll questions, poll options, poll responses, etc.) from Twitter.
 Our goal is to make `tweepypoll` helpful and user-friendly; any Python beginner can effectively gain access to the data and make their own data-driven decisions.
 In particular, it could be a useful package for people doing social media journalism, or those studying social media interactions.

+**NOTE**: This package assumes that the user has signed up for Twitter API Developer account, acquired the bearer token and set the environmental variable "BEARER_TOKEN".
+To acquire the bearer token, please follow the instructions [here](https://developer.twitter.com/en/docs/authentication/oauth-2-0/bearer-tokens).

 ## Functions

 - `get_poll_by_id`: